 Miranda then sought redress through the federal court system via a writ of habeas corpus.
 On habeas review, by the U.S. District Court of Arizona, the court concluded that the Indian Civil Rights Act, 25 U.S.C. § 1302(7) prohibited the tribal court from imposing consecutive sentences cumulatively exceeding one year for multiple criminal violations arising from a single criminal transaction and ordered that Miranda be released."
 The United States, through the U.S. Attorney's Office, and the Pascua Yaqui Tribe, through the Office of the Attorney General, appealed the Arizona District court's order granting Miranda's petition for writ of habeas corpus.
-The 9th Circuit ultimately disagreed with the district court and held that the Indian Civil Rights Act § 1302(7), unambiguously permits tribal courts to impose up to a one-year term of imprisonment for each discrete criminal violation, and because it is undisputed that Petitioner committed multiple criminal violations, we reverse the district court's decision to grant Petitioner's amended habeas corpus petition."
+The 9th Circuit ultimately disagreed with the district court and held that the Indian Civil Rights Act § 1302(7), unambiguously permits tribal courts to impose up to a one-year term of imprisonment for each discrete criminal violation and reversed the lower court's ruling.
+"Because § 1302(7) unambiguously permits tribal courts to impose up to a one-year term of imprisonment for each discrete criminal violation, and because it is undisputed that Petitioner committed multiple criminal violations, we reverse the district court's decision to grant Petitioner's amended habeas corpus petition."